 Note: So far Pencil2D does not have an import /export feature for .VEC vector files, but this has been proposed for implementation here

-a) In the Finder Menu, under GO choose “Go to Folder” you can also use the shortcut: Shift + CMD + G.
+- In the Finder Menu, under GO choose “Go to Folder” you can also use the shortcut: Shift + CMD + G.

-b) In the Go To Folder dialog box enter: ~/Library/Caches.
+- In the Go To Folder dialog box enter: ~/Library/Caches.

-c) Look for a Pencil2D folder.
+- Look for a Pencil2D folder.
 Enter the Folder.
 Organize the files by “last modified”

 - make a copy of this folder on your desktop or a preferred folder.

+A. DO NOT close your file or the Pencil2D software B. Make a COPY of the TEMP folder.
+This way you’ll preserve the last state it had when it was loaded.
 C. ZIP the temp folder contents (main.xml + data folder) and rename it from the .ZIP to the .PCLX extension.
 This will allow you to open your file properly at that point in time.